DayuanTan/multicast-programming-multicast-ordering/README.md

 {Node3's knowledge of Node1's clock, Node3's knowledge of Node2's clock, Node3's local clock}
 ```

+## 4.3.3 No ordering (Phase 3.0)

-Every time before sending a message, or after receiving a message, each process(node) will increase its local clock by one.
+Every time before sending a message, each process(node) will increase its own local clock by one.

-Every time after receiving a message, each process(node) will modify its knowledge of other process(node)'s clokc according to the message it received.
+Every time after receiving a message, each process(node) will modify its knowledge of **other** process(node)'s clock according to the message it received.
+It doesn't modify its own clock according to received message (no need to).
+It only update if recevied clock is larger than local knowledge of that clock in no ordering version (different ordering algorithms have different updating rules which are implemented in Section 4.3.4 - 4.3.5).

+The file [p3.0_multicast_ordering/multicast_without_ordering.cpp](p3.0_multicast_ordering/multicast_without_ordering.cpp) implemented the version without any ordering.
+All below versions containing different ordering algorithms are modified based on it.
+Helper functions will be share-used among different versions.

+## 4.3.4 FIFO ordering (Phase 3.1)

+The file [p3.1_multicast_ordering/multicast_fifo_ordering.cpp](p3.1_multicast_ordering/multicast_fifo_ordering.cpp) implemented the version of FIFO ordering.

+### Message Structure

+- Sending

+    The messages each process(node) multicast to all processes(nodes) include its own clock (sequence number) and its own process No. value.

+    For example "I'm process No. 2 and my local clock is 5."

+- Receiving

+    After receiving the multicast message, the process(node) update/buffer its knowledge of the clock of that process.
+As the above example, it will updated/buffered its knowledge of clock of process No. 2 to 5.

+## 4.3.5 Causal ordering

 Implement vector clocks data structure